tigerlcl/DeepFund/README.md

 **Will LLM Be Professional At Fund Investment?
 A Live Arena perspective**

-We evaluate the trading capability of LLM across various financial market given a standard environment.
-We present the performance in a nearly live view of trading arena.
-The LLM shall ingest external information and make trading decisions.
+We evaluate the trading capability of LLM across various financial markets given a unified environment.
+The LLM shall ingest external information, drive a multi-agent system, and make trading decisions.
+The LLM performance will be presented in a trading arena view across various dimensions.

-> Disclaimer: This project is for educational and research purposes only, it does not actually trade.
+> Disclaimer: This project is for educational and research purposes only, **it does not trade actually.**

 ## Framework
 ![Framework](./image/framework.png)

 ## Market Coverage